 Close up of pink-coloured beetroot brownie with frosting

-More healthy vegan chocolate desserts
+More wholesome vegan chocolate desserts

 Beetroot Brownies with a Chocolate Avocado Frosting